DDR5 overclocking (nightmare)

 Your first priority (after inclreasing tREFI to maybe 65528) is increasing the DRAM frequency as high as you can without it becoming unstable.

 Increasing the DRAM frequency will also reduce the latency if you keep using the settings that came with the XMP profile.
 Eventually however some of these timings will become too tight as you push up the frequency higher.
-The issue then is that you do not actually know which timings (if any) that needs to be loosened if you nbaoticed instability so you might end up having to loosen up all in order to later tighten them up again until you find the culprits.
+The issue then is that you do not actually know which timings (if any) that needs to be loosened if you noticed instability so you might end up having to loosen up all in order to later tighten them up again until you find the culprits.

 As you increase the frequency the minimum stable voltages will increase.
 Unfortunately more voltage also mean more heat which itself can cause stability issues.
 Too high voltage can also be outright dangerous for components and this remains the case even if your temperatures are all safe.
 Higher voltage can also result in more signal distortion, especially on cheap motherboards.